Omar-Ar1/Omar-Ar1/README.md

 - [**Advanced Machine Learning**](https://github.com/Omar-Ar1/Advanced-Machine-Learning): In-depth labs covering various machine learning models and applications.
 - [**Advanced Learning for Text and Graph Data**](https://github.com/Omar-Ar1/Advanced-Learning-Text-Graph): Projects exploring NLP and graph data structures for enriched data learning.
-- [**Large Distributed Optimization and Computing**](https://github.com/Omar-Ar1/Distributed-Optimization): Labs focused on scaling machine learning algorithms for large datasets and distributed systems.
+- [**Large Distributed Optimization and Computing**](https://github.com/Omar-Ar1/Distributed-Optimization): Labs focused on optimization algorithms.
 - [**Time Series for Machine Learning**](https://github.com/Omar-Ar1/Time-Series-ML): Practical implementations of time series analysis techniques applied to predictive modeling.

 ## 🚧 Work in Progress

-I am currently involved in two exciting projects that push the boundaries of machine learning and optimization:
+I am currently involved in an exciting project that pushes the boundaries of machine learning:

 - **Large Language Model for Investor Engagement**: In collaboration with BNP Asset Management, I am developing a specialized large language model (LLM) designed to explain optimization model results in a way that is accessible and engaging for investors.
 This project aims to bridge the gap between complex model outputs and investor insights.